ClaudiuPapasteri/Go-themes/README.md

 Just edit the `DEFAULT_BG` with your own picture.
 I use DEFAULT_BG = 'https://claudiupapasteri.github.io/Go-themes/OGS-simple-bg/Immortals_Playing_Weiqi_on_Penglai_(overley).jpg'.

-This is a 16th century ink and color on silk pice of Daoist art entitled _**Immortals Playing Weiqi on Penglai**_ that helps me keep the Wuu Weing when blunder and lose _won_ games (should have even a more profound effect if you [see it at the Smithsonian](https://asia.si.edu/explore-art-culture/collections/search/edanmdm:fsg_F1911.188/).
+This is a 16th century ink and color on silk pice of Daoist art entitled _**Immortals Playing Weiqi on Penglai**_ that helps me keep the Wuu Weing when I blunder and lose _won_ games (should have even a more profound effect if you [see it at the Smithsonian](https://asia.si.edu/explore-art-culture/collections/search/edanmdm:fsg_F1911.188/).

 ![](./OGS-simple-bg/OGS-simple-bg_preview.png)